yardnsm/.config/README.md

 yep.

 These are my dotfiles.
-A collection of zsh, git and OSX configurations.
+A collection of zsh, git and macOS configurations.
 I built this repo from scratch, while focus on organization.

 ![](https://raw.githubusercontent.com/yardnsm/dotfiles/master/_misc/media/terminal.png)